Blog article

 Start with the production problem, not the model category

 The easiest way to hire the wrong AI engineer is to begin with a tool name.
 "We need someone who knows LLMs" is too broad to shape a serious search.
-A better starting point is the production problem: which workflow is currently expensive, slow, inconsistent, or impossible without a better AI system?
+A better starting point is the production problem: which workflow is expensive, slow, inconsistent, or impossible without a better AI system?

 Separate AI engineering from adjacent roles